GabrielJOliveira95/Rick-And-Morty/README.md

 # Rick-And-Morty
 # This is a Rick And Morty animated series DataBook.
-# You will can see informations like: characters, localizations and episodies, etc.
+# You will can see informations like: characters, localizations, episodies, etc, from the API: https://rickandmortyapi.com/.

 ##
 ![main](https://github.com/GabrielJOliveira95/Rick-And-Morty/blob/master/main.gif)